Mitt Romney's career highlights, from Bain Capital to governing Massachusetts

 In February 2007, Romney announced his intent to run in the 2008 presidential election.
 Although he won many primaries on Super Tuesday, he ultimately lost the Republican nomination to Arizona Sen. John McCain.

 After losing the Republican nomination, however, Romney endorsed McCain.
-McCain was defeated by Democratic presidential nominee Barack Obama in the 2008 presidential election.
+McCain was defeated by Obama, who was the Democratic presidential nominee in the 2008 presidential election.

 2012 presidential run